The random Weierstrass zeta function I. Existence, uniqueness, fluctuations: The second-order structure of stationary point processes

 Let $\La$ be a stationary point process in $\bC$ with a finite second moment, that is, we assume that $\bE[n_\La(B)^2]<\infty$ for any bounded Borel set $B$. {\em The spectral measure} of $\La$ is a non-negative locally finite measure $\rho_\La$ on $\bC$ such that the ``Parseval formula'' holds:

 where $\varphi, \psi\in \mathfrak{D}$, $n_\La(\varphi)$ denotes the linear statistic

 and $\widehat{\varphi}$, $\widehat{\psi}$ are the Fourier transforms, i.e.,

 Existence of the spectral measure follows from a version of the Bochner theorem, see Gelfand-Vilenkin~\cite[Ch~III, \S3]{GV}.
-In the physics literature the density of the spectral measure is often called {\em the structure function}.
+In the physics literature the spectral measure is commonly assumed to have a density, known as the {\em the structure function}.

 Similarly, one defines the spectral measure for stationary random measures, as well as for generalized stationary random processes (stationary random distributions).

 It is also worth mentioning that the spectral measures of stationary point processes (as well as of stationary random measures) are always {\em translation-bound\-ed}~\cite[Ch.~8]{DV-J}, that is, for every $r>0$, $ \sup_{z\in\bC} \rho_\La \bigl( \{\xi\colon |\xi-z|\le r \} \bigr) < \infty $.
 Hence, for every $a>2$,